TolikPylypchuk/SharpHook/SharpHook/README.md

 # SharpHook

-SharpHook provides a cross-platform global keyboard and mouse hook for .NET, and the ability to simulate input events.
-It is a thin wrapper of [libuiohook](https://github.com/kwhat/libuiohook) and provides direct access to its features as well as higher-level types to work with it.
+SharpHook provides a cross-platform global keyboard and mouse hook, event simulation, and text entry for .NET.
+It is a wrapper of [libuiohook](https://github.com/TolikPylypchuk/libuiohook) and provides direct access to its features as well as higher-level types to work with it.

 ## Usage

 ### Native Functions of libuiohook

 SharpHook exposes the functions of libuiohook in the `SharpHook.Native.UioHook` class.
-The `SharpHook.Native` namespace also contains structs and enums which represent the data returned by libuiohook.
+The `SharpHook.Native` namespace also contains types which represent the data used by libuiohook.

-**Note**: In general, you don't need to use the native methods directly.
-Instead, use the higher-level types provided by SharpHook.
+In general, you don't need to use the native methods directly.
+Instead, use the higher-level interfaces and classes provided by SharpHook.
+However, you should still read this section to know how the high-level features work under the hood.

+If you want to use the low-level functionality, you don't need to use the `UioHook` class directly.
+Instead you can use interfaces in the `SharpHook.Providers` namespace.
+The methods in those interfaces are the same as in the `UioHook` class. `SharpHook.Providers.UioHookProvider` implements all of these interfaces and simply calls the corresponding methods in `UioHook`.
+This should be done to decouple your code from `UioHook` and make testing easier.

 `UioHook` contains the following methods for working with the global hook: